michaelmilleryoder/av-survey-topic-modeling/README.md

 # av-survey-topic-modeling
-Topic modeling results of an survey on autonomous vehicles collected by the non-profit bike and pedestrian advocacy organization [BikePGH](https://www.bikepgh.org/) in 2017 and 2019.
+A tutorial on topic modeling survey data.
+Example data used are the results of an survey on autonomous vehicles collected by the non-profit bike and pedestrian advocacy organization [BikePGH](https://www.bikepgh.org/) in 2017 and 2019.

 ## Contents
 Jupyter Notebooks are included for both Python and R environments.